Anticyclotomic p-adic l-functions and the exceptional zero phenomenon

 \subsection{Geometric $\cL$-invariants}

+In this section we show that, in the definite setting, automorphic $\cL$-invariants coincide with the geometric $\cL$-invariants defined below.
+During the paper review process F. Bergunde and L. Gehrmann informed us that in \cite{B-G} they prove this result using similar techniques.

-Let $A_\Pi$ be the abelian variety of $\GL_2$-type associated with $\Pi$, and let $B_\Pi$ be its dual abelian variety.
-Let $L$ be the field of definition of $\Pi$.
-Since $\Pi$ is Steinberg with $\alpha=1$ at $\cP$, the abelian varieties $A_\Pi$ and $B_\Pi$ have purely multiplicative reduction at $\cP$, hence they admit the following analytic description: There is a pairing (determined up to canonical isomorphism)
+Recall that $A$ is the abelian variety of $\GL_2$-type associated with $\pi$, and let $A^\vee$ be its dual abelian variety.
+Since $\pi$ is Steinberg at $\cP$, the abelian varieties $A$ and $A^\vee$ have purely multiplicative reduction at $\cP$, hence they admit the following analytic description: There is a pairing (determined up to canonical isomorphism)

 where $X$ and $Y$ are free abelian groups of rank $d=[L:\Q]$, and $j$ is a bi-multiplicative mapping such that the composition $\ord_\cP\circ j$ tensored with $\Q$ gives a perfect duality of $\Q$-vector spaces